XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 > Stand on a node.
 Lay it down on an adjacent empty node.
 It activates the moment an enemy steps on it.
 Don't retreat the mine layer or you'll lose the mine.

+### What do I do with unused Keycards during the bingo event?

+> Keep them.
+You'll get 5 Calibration Tickets per 1 Unused Keycard.
+Points go to trash.
+Source: Game info tab.

+### Where can I see rankings?

+> Tap the bottom-right arrow at the main screen.

 ## Check

 Alternate way to saving a target: